Does this test have other names?

 What other tests might I have along with this test?

-No other tests are regularly done with the AMA test.
-But because AMAs can also be found in people with streptococcal infections, your doctor may also want to do a strep screen, which is done by swabbing your throat.
+No other tests are usually done with the AMA test.
+But because AMAs can also be found in people with streptococcal infections, your provider may also want to do a strep screen.
+This is done by swabbing your throat.

 What do my test results mean?